korayizlimek/spider-solitaire/README.md

 # Reserve Spider Solitaire

-The final project of 112.
-Trendyol Frond-End Bootcamp is reverse spider solitaire just like spider solitaire.
+The final project is reverse spider solitaire just like spider solitaire.
 There is a simple difference.
 The aim of the game is to arrange the cards from A to K. The game is over when the cards have been successfully lined up eight times.

 ## Technologies